NEW MEXICO JUNIOR COLLEGE

 Offering the work of another as one’s own, without proper acknowledgment, is plagiarism; therefore, any student who fails to give credit for quotations or essentially identical expression of material taken from books, encyclopedias, magazines and other reference works, or from the themes, reports, or other writings of a fellow student, is guilty of plagiarism.
 Plagiarism violates the academic honesty policy and is considered cheating.

 Smoking/Use of Tobacco

-New Mexico Junior College is cognizant of the health hazards associated with smoking / use of tobacco for the smoker, as well as the non-smoker.
+NMJC is cognizant of the health hazards associated with smoking / use of tobacco for the smoker, as well as the non-smoker.
 In an effort to provide a healthy environment for students, employees, and others who may frequent the campus, NMJC prohibits smoking / use of tobacco inside any campus building, facility or college-owned vehicle.
 This also pertains to e-cigarettes, vapor pens, or any similar device not mentioned in this section.

 Free tutoring services are available to all NMJC students through Brainfuse and the Academic Success Center located at the Pannell Library on the 1st floor.